 The Washington, D.C. metropolitan area (including Washington, D.C., Northern Virginia, and suburban Maryland) has become a dynamic, attractive region for businesses looking to establish operations.
 The region is a favored area for overseas companies locating their headquarters in the United States, and continues to attract corporate headquarters from within the United States.
 Financial services, technology (including IT and cybersecurity), and other industries have combined with Washington’s traditional law and government sectors to create a robust, diverse regional economy.

-K&L Gates is exceptionally well-positioned to assist clients in entering and thriving in this growing market.
-Located in close proximity to the White House, Capitol Hill, and various federal agencies, we have more than 170 lawyers and policy professionals working in a wide variety of practice disciplines, each closely aligned with businesses’ needs.
-The lawyers and government affairs professionals within the Washington, D.C. office service clients throughout the United States and internationally.
+K&L Gates is exceptionally well positioned to assist clients in entering and thriving in this growing market.
+Located in close proximity to the White House, Capitol Hill and various federal agencies, we have lawyers and policy professionals working in a wide variety of practice disciplines, each closely aligned with businesses’ needs.
+The lawyers and government affairs professionals within the Washington office service clients throughout the U.S. and internationally.

 The office is known nationally for its work in the diversified financial services area and offers one of the largest such practices in the country.
-It includes a preeminent investment management practice — consistently ranked among the leading such practices in the United States — in which our lawyers counsel investment companies, investment advisers, mutual fund complexes, private funds, hedge funds, and retirement plans on a variety of regulatory, tax, ERISA fiduciary and compliance matters.
-It also includes attorneys focusing on governmental agency (e.g. DOJ, FDIC, CFPB, and HUD) enforcement proceedings, and mortgage and consumer finance-related litigation.
+It includes a preeminent investment management practice – consistently ranked among the leading such practices in the U.S. – in which our lawyers counsel investment companies, investment advisers, mutual fund complexes, private funds, hedge funds and retirement plans on a variety of regulatory, tax, ERISA fiduciary and compliance matters.
+It also includes lawyers focusing on governmental agency (e.g., DOJ, FDIC, CFPB and HUD) enforcement proceedings, and mortgage and consumer finance-related litigation.
 We also have a broker-dealer practice that provides frequent regulatory counseling to a significant number of broker-dealers.
 Additionally, members of our consumer finance group have particular experience in the FinTech space, with a focus on regulatory challenges facing emerging payment systems.